PadmanabhanSaravanan/AmazonWebService/README.md

 ![image s3](image/s3-3.PNG)

-**8.** (Optional) Under Bucket Versioning, you can choose if you wish to keep variants of objects in your bucket.
-For more information about versioning, see [Using versioning in S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html).
+**Step8.** (Optional) Under Bucket Versioning, you can choose if you wish to keep variants of objects in your bucket.

 ![image s3](image/s3-4.PNG)

-**9.** (Optional) Under Tags, you can choose to add tags to your bucket.
+**Step9.** (Optional) Under Tags, you can choose to add tags to your bucket.
 Tags are key-value pairs used to categorize storage.

 To add a bucket tag, enter a Key and optionally a Value and choose Add Tag.

 ![image s3](image/s3-5.PNG)

-**10.** Under Default encryption, choose Edit.
+**Step10.** Under Default encryption, choose Edit.

-**11.** To configure default encryption, under Encryption type, choose one of the following:
+**Step11.** To configure default encryption, under Encryption type, choose one of the following:

 * Amazon S3 managed key (SSE-S3)